johandenver/Algolingo/README.md

 ## Acknowledgments

-- We ould love to give a shout out and thank you to the instructional staff at UC Berkeley Extention.
+- We would love to give a shout out and thank you to the instructional staff at UC Berkeley Extention.